DaanDeMeyer/reproc/README.md

 [process.hpp](include/cpp/process-lib/process.hpp) (which mostly refers to process.h).

-## Error handling
+## Unknown errors

 There are lots of things that can go wrong when working with child processes. process-lib tries to unify the different platform errors as much as possible but this is an ongoing effort.
 In particular, the Windows Win32 documentation mostly does not specify what errors a function can throw.
 As a result, when an error occurs on Windows process-lib will usually return `PROCESS_LIB_UNKNOWN_ERROR`.
-However, process-lib also provides the function `process_system_error` which gives the user the actual system error.
+To get more information process-lib provides a function `process_system_error` which gives the user the actual system error.
 Use this function to retrieve the actual system error and file an issue with the system error and the process-lib function that returned it.
-This way we can incrementally find all remaining unknown errors and add them to process-lib.
+This way we can incrementally identify unknown errors and add them to process-lib.

 ## Gotcha's